Ethorbit/nzc-docker/README.md

 Lastly, you'll want to manage the Portainer web panel's users and teams in: `compose/data/configs/portainer/templates`

-Optionally, if you care about the included SearxNG instance (A privacy respecting meta-search engine), you can add a list of trusted IPs or IP CIDR ranges in: `compose/data/configs/nginx/snippets/private/admin_ips.conf`
-By default, anyone can connect to SearxNG.

 In case anything was missed, look around in the configs directory.

 ## Development / Local Environment